swanpyaesonetun/cs158a/a1/README.md

 ## Input Format

-- The input to the client must start with a **2-digit length prefix**, followed by a message.
+- The input sentence must start with a **2-digit length prefix**, followed by a message.
 - The prefix indicates how many characters follow it.
 - Example:
   `10helloworld` → 10-character message `"helloworld"`